GazzolaLab/MiV-OS/README.md

 )
 ```

-The complete analysis and dataset description are staged on the
+The code is available on the [`pub/RC-KT` publication branch][link-rc-kt-demo].
-[`pub/RC-KT` publication branch][link-rc-kt-demo].
-The integration PR will be
+Its integration PR will be merged into `main`, and the accompanying dataset
-merged and the dataset released upon publication.
+released, upon publication.

 ## Contribution